MetaVigil

 How does it know it's a fall and not just dropping a remote?

-Falls have a signature — a sudden floor-level pattern that holds longer than a dropped object.
+Falls have a signature: a sudden floor-level pattern that holds longer than a dropped object would.
 We tune for that.
 If we're ever uncertain, you get a "possible event" alert rather than a confirmed one.

 What about her privacy?